storybookjs/marko/docs/writing-docs/doc-blocks.md

 #### MDX

-To use the props table in MDX, use the Props block:
+To use the ArgsTable in MDX, use the Props block:

 ```js
 // MyComponent.stories.mdx